dotnet/docs-maui/docs/fundamentals/localization.md

 - `\\` backslash
 - `\n` newline

-Therefore, to localize the app name add a value for the `CFBundleDisplayName` key to the *InfoPlist.strings* file:
+Therefore, to localize the app name create a *InfoPlist.strings* file and add a value for the `CFBundleDisplayName` key to the file:

 ```text
 /* French */